digital-science/dimcli/README.md

 $ dimcli --help
 ```

-> [Anaconda](https://www.anaconda.com/) users: it's possible that a couple of libraries needed by DimCli need to be updated manually: `pip install prompt-toolkit -U` and `pip install ipython -U` (see also this [ticket](https://github.com/lambdamusic/dimcli/issues/21))
+> [Anaconda](https://www.anaconda.com/) errors: a couple of libraries needed by DimCli might need to be updated manually: `pip install prompt-toolkit -U` and `pip install ipython -U` (see also this [ticket](https://github.com/lambdamusic/dimcli/issues/21))

 #### Authentication